ozalpozqur/altogic-auth-nuxt3/README.md

 ## Let's create authentication store
 Create a folder named **stores** in your project root folder and put a file named **useAuth.js** in it.
 Then paste the code below into the file.

+We will use this store to manage user and session information.

 ```js
 // stores/useAuth.js
 import altogic from '~/libs/altogic';